anselmoferreira/deep-learning-printer-attribution/README.md

 You must have the libraries MatconvNet to run our_proposed_approach and Caffe to run other_networks.
 Please check files readme.md inside each folder to know how to configure your code to run using these libraries.
 We don't give support on MatConvNet and caffe libraries, ok? look for forums related to these libraries to solve installation problems.

-Any question, problems or suggestions with the code can be reported to Anselmo.
+Any questions, problems or suggestions with the code can be reported to Anselmo.
 E-mails for issues related to the source code can be sent to anselmo@szu.edu.cn or anselmo.ferreira@gmail.com

 You can find more information about Anselmo's research in his personal website: www.ic.unicamp.br/~anselmoferreira